A Fun 3-Day Boston Itinerary

-Boston also has a lot of brick and cobblestone streets, which can be tricky when wearing high heels or in the snow.
+Boston also has many brick and cobblestone streets, which can be tricky when wearing high heels or in the snow.
 Just be aware as you make your shoe selection where you will be sightseeing.

-Smoking marijuana is illegal in public, but the purchase and possession of it is legal in Massachusetts.
+Smoking marijuana is illegal in public, but the purchase and possession of it are legal in Massachusetts.
 Just don’t take it over state lines.

 Boston is a safe city so long as you use common sense and proper precautions.
 Avoid side streets after dark and subway stations late at night if you are alone.
 Keep your possessions close to you at all times.
 And probably avoid the more crime-ridden areas of Roxbury and Dorchester.

 WHAT TO DO IN 3 DAYS IN BOSTON